Your Ultimate Guide to the Six Levels of Unicorn Teams and How it Takes Your Startup Team From Good to Great

 6. An All-Encompassing Vision

-The final step to create a winning culture is to have an all-encompassing vision that the entire team stands behind.
+The final stride in cultivating a winning culture is embracing an all-encompassing vision that unifies the entire team.

-When team members realize a common goal they understand that it’s in their best interest to work together productively for the betterment of the team and the mission.
+A common goal unites team members and ignites their drive to work together productively for the betterment of the team and the mission at hand.

-Read my article, How to Create a Shared Company Vision that Will Energize Your Entire Team, to help you form an all-encompassing team vision.
+👉 To help create a shared vision, read our article, How to Create a Shared Company Vision that Will Energize Your Entire Team.

 👉 Check out my workshops page to learn more.